eskil/erlang-epfd-refactor/README.md

 # Conclusion

-It's easy to write tightly coupled and bad code in any language, and it's easy to refactor it to be slightly less bad not still not good.
+It's easy to write tightly coupled and bad code in any language.
+It's easy to refactor it to be less bad but not still what would objectively be "good".

 While there's plenty of examples of "bad" erlang code, specifically over-use of `case` in erlang, I would not agree that erlang encourages poor functional design.

 And yes, proper exunit tests for this would've been nice.
+And no, I do not claim that this is the best refactor.